 Fabio Borini followed Rodgers around for a good while, reuniting at Swansea City in 2011 after the Irishman had coached the striker with Chelsea’s youth team.
 The Italian was his first signing at Liverpool in the 2012/13 season, scoring on his debut in the Europa League, but netted just once in the league thereafter.
 Three goals in 38 games for the Reds says it all, although he has somehow ended up at AC Milan.

 Since his arrival in 2014 from Sevilla for £12m, Moreno has been the subject of much criticism.
 A full throttle full-back in attack, he is so often a weakness in defence when he does play.
 Jurgen Klopp had no choice but to stick with him in his second season in charge, but he was so bad that he eventually had to convert James Milner into a left-back.
-The Spaniard is available on a free this summer and has even been linked with Barcelona.
+The Spaniard finally left Anfield this summer, returning to his homeland with Villarreal on a free transfer.

 In their search to replace Luis Suarez, Rodgers turned to Mario Balotelli.
 Now, Balotelli is not a bad player.
 In fact, he’s won a bunch of major trophies and scored goals wherever he has gone.
 Just not for Liverpool.
 He found the net four times in his sole season at Anfield, just one of which was in the league.
 The two figures clearly never got along, and they continued to throw barbs at each other in the years after.

 The Belgian seemingly had the makings of a great goalkeeper at Sunderland, but that promise never came to fruition after he signed for Liverpool for £9m in 2013.
-A really good shot stopper with a decent record on penalties, Mignolet just never seemed to be able to quit making blunders.
-He has warmed the bench for much of the past two seasons at the club as a result.
+A really good shot-stopper with a decent record on penalties, Mignolet just never seemed to be able to quit making blunders.
+He warmed the bench for the last couple of seasons – even suffering the ignominy of playing second fiddle to Loris Karius – before joining Club Brugge this summer.

 We’re not quite sure what Liverpool saw in Lazar Markovic, but whatever it was he never showed it in all his time at the club.
 The Serb joined from Benfica for £20m in 2014, and actually played 34 games in all competitions, but he was sent out on loan to Fenerbahçe, the first of four loan spells over three seasons.

-Despite his lack of game time, Markovic chose to stay at the club, presumably to keep his wage packet, before joining Fulham on a free transfer this past January with just six months remaining on his contract.
-He has made one appearance for the Cottagers.
+Despite his lack of game time, Markovic chose to stay at the club, presumably to keep his wage packet, before joining Fulham on a free transfer this past January.
+The Cottagers weren’t impressed though and he left the club in the summer to join his boyhood club Partizan Belgrade.

 Pop ‘Iago Aspas’ into your search engine and you see why he draws the ire of Liverpool fans to this very day.
 The 1-0 loss to Chelsea in 2014 that derailed their title hopes is remembered for Steven Gerrard’s infamous slip, but it also featured this dire ‘cross’ from the Spaniard.

-Dishonourable Mentions: Christian Benteke, Rickie Lambert, Divock Origi, Marko Grujic, Oussama Assaidi, Tiago Ilori.
+Dishonourable Mentions: Christian Benteke, Rickie Lambert, Marko Grujic, Oussama Assaidi, Tiago Ilori.